ekleinso/node-web-app/README.md

 ![alt default-resources](images/PipelineDefaultResouces.png)

 3. The pipeline should run, the build should pass (Creates the Container Image and publishes it to the Container Registry).
-The argo-cd sync should fail because we have not configured the argod app for deploying the node-web-project.
+The argo-cd sync should fail because we have not configured the argocd app for deploying the node-web-project.

 ![alt first-run](images/FirstRun.png)

 ### Examine Application

 Let's look at the OpenShift Configuration for our node application.

 ![alt deployment](images/deployment.png)

 - [node-web-app-deployment.yaml](deployment/node-web-app-deployment.yaml) - This represents our Kubernetes Deployment.

 - [node-web-app-service.yaml](deployment/node-web-app-service.yaml):  This expose the node app to the cluster.

 - [node-web-app-route.yaml](deployment/node-web-app-route.yaml): Exposes an OpenShift Route so you can access Node App from outside the cluster

 ### Create ArgoCD App for Web App Resources

 Just like we used argocd to deploy the tekton pipeline, you will create another argocd app that corresponds to the deployment.
 [You can create an argo cd app via the GUI or commandline](https://argoproj.github.io/argo-cd/getting_started/).